Bune Information

 Associations in ancient culture

-The study of Bune within the broader context of ancient religions and cultures unveils a story interwoven with deific overlaps and synchronisms.
+The study of Bune within the broader context of ancient religions and cultures unveils an evolution filled with deific overlaps and synchronisms.

 stone tablet depicting bune ishtarSpecialists in occult traditions and practitioners of demonolatry often draw parallels between Bune and an array of goddesses who reign over life, death, wealth, and wisdom.